anthoeknee/antifennel/README.md

 ## Copyright

+Depends on [fnlfmt](https://git.sr.ht/~technomancy/fnlfmt) which is included and is distributed under the same license terms.

-Copyright © 2020-2022 Phil Hagelberg and contributors Released under the MIT/X11 license, same as Fennel
+Copyright © 2020-2023 Phil Hagelberg and contributors Released under the MIT/X11 license, same as Fennel

 Lua parser/lexer (contents of the `lang/` directory)